YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 from the ground level to the injected level.
 For those variant types  whose type constructors have one or more type parameters, the primitive injection operator is inadequate.
-We use instead _advanced injection functions_ to build injected values,  which are defined using distribution functions provided by the Fmap family of module functors together with the injection helper `inj` from module Logic.
+We use instead _advanced injection functions_ to build injected values,  which are defined using distribution functions provided by the Fmap family of module functors together with the injection helper `inj`, all from the module Logic.
 In our Peano Arithmetic [library implementation](peano.ml), the following block of code defines advanced injection functions `o` and `s` for the abstract Peano number type `Ty.t`, which correspond respectively to the value constructors `O` and `S`:
 ```ocaml